 Instruction will be via lectures, cooperative learning groups, internet exploration, independent learning activities and assigned readings.
 Your WKU email address is the ONLY one to which class correspondence will be sent.
 You are responsible for checking your email and the course site Blackboard regularly.

 Learning Objectives

-Upon completion of this course, students will be able to:
+Throughout this course, students will: